-See map below.
+See the map below.
 Black bears (smaller, black, omnivores) and Grizzly bears (larger, brown, carnivores) are scattered across the country.
-In general, bears are located in the three main mountain ranges in USA - the Appalachian Mountains (east), the Rocky Mountains (central), and the Sierra Nevadas (west).
+In general, bears are located in the three main mountain ranges in the USA - the Appalachian Mountains (east), the Rocky Mountains (central), and the Sierra Nevadas (west).

 You have two ways to protect your food in the backcountry—store it in a canister or hang it.
 We've written about the latter in a separate post and won't be diving into it here.

 It's worth mentioning that both methods have their pros and cons.
 Bear canisters are bulky and can definitely get heavy, while bear bags can be a big hassle to hang properly and can also be ineffective with particularly smart and nimble bears.
 Which you choose will be a matter of personal preference, unless canisters are specifically required.

 Ursacks, bear-resistant food bags, are a great option for those wanting protection but not the bulk of a canister.
 However, they are not as universally accepted as hard-sided canisters.
 A few notable National Parks like Yosemite, Olympic, and Kings Canyon do not allow Ursacks.
 Read up on specific park regulations before you set out.
 Ursack also keeps a handy map of where they are approved.

 Estimated Black and Grizzly Bear population distribution in USA

 What do I need to pack inside a bear canister?